 Please see the following for additional information and instructions on how to register:

-- Quick Guide for International Entity Registration (PDF 266KB)
+- Quick Start Guide for Updating an Entity Registration (PDF 173KB)

 - Submission Information

-Proposals must be submitted via email to the Public Affairs Section at TGGPASGrants@state.gov.
-Only proposals sent to this email will be considered.
-Applicants are typically contacted within 90 days of submission.
+- Proposals must be submitted via email to the Public Affairs Section at TGGPASGrants@state.gov and must include the Funding Opportunity Number (PAS-Honduras-FY23-01) in the email’s subject line.
+Only proposals sent to this email address will be considered.
+Applicants will be contacted via email once funding decisions are made.

 Each application will be evaluated and rated on the basis of the evaluation criteria outlined below.
 The criteria listed are closely related and are considered as a whole in judging the overall quality of an application.
-Information as to why projects were not selected and any rankings of projects by the review committee will not be shared.
+Reasons for non-selection and any rankings of projects by the review panel will not be shared.

-Embassy priorities: Applicant has clearly described how stated goals are related to and support U.S. Embassy Honduras’ priority areas or target audiences, stated in section A of this document.
+Embassy priorities: Applicant has clearly described how stated goals are related to and support U.S. Embassy Honduras’ priorities, outlined in section A of this document.

 Budget: The budget justification is detailed.
 Costs are reasonable in relation to the proposed activities and anticipated results.
 The budget is realistic, accounting for all necessary expenses to achieve proposed activities.

-Monitoring and Evaluation plan: Applicant demonstrates it is able to measure program success against key indicators and provide milestones to indicate progress toward goals outlined in the proposal.
-The program includes output and outcome indicators, and shows how and when those will be measured.
+Monitoring and Evaluation plan: Applicant demonstrates ability to measure program success against key indicators and provide milestones to indicate progress toward goals outlined in the proposal.
+The program includes output and outcome indicators and shows how and when those will be measured.

 Sustainability: Program activities will continue to have positive impact after the end of the program.
-Furthermore, applicant addresses potential sustainability of the program once U.S. Embassy funding has ended.
+Applicant addresses potential sustainability of the program once U.S. Embassy funding has ended.